-A separate detailed three year information and technology work plan supports this digital strategy and comprises the actions, tasks and projects that will make this strategy become a reality.
+A separate detailed three-year I&T work plan supports this strategy and comprises the actions, tasks and projects that will make this strategy become a reality.
 In this appendix we highlight some of the top priorities for the next three years, as we see them now.
-This is necessarily just the highlights of what we need to do, and the detailed three year plan is the place to look, and will be updated at least quarterly.
-The detailed three year work plan will be a living document, monitored and updated on a quarterly basis, and will change to reflect how the changing demands placed on the Brigade's technology and information services over time, as projects/tasks are completed and new ones are introduced.
+This is necessarily just the highlights of what we need to do, and the detailed three-year plan is the place to look to find more detail, and will be updated at least quarterly.
+The work plan will be a living document, reflecting the changing demands placed on the Brigade's I&T services over time, as projects and tasks are completed and new ones are introduced.